 When Reads was being released monthly, half the book would be given to the story above, and the other half to pages of text on the verso with a terrific illustration on the recto.
 In the first half of Reads, this space is occupied by a story about a Victor Reid, who is a successful “reads” author.
 Reid signs a publishing deal with Vertigo Horse (get it?) to write a series called Ascension (the follow-up to his successful “Palnu Trilogy”), and his life begins to decay from there.
 I don’t want to get too much into the story itself—I think it would be better read and not summarized by me—but suffice it to say that Dave sees self-publishing as freedom from the prostitution to any of the major comics publishers.
 He also views relationships with women and domesticity as an agent for stifling creativity in men, which leads into the second half of the text portions in the book.
 Here, he takes on another pseudonym, Viktor Davis, and begins speaking to “the reader” directly.
 He speaks at length about conversations with Alan Moore and Neil Gaiman, which always made me wonder why he wrote this under a pseudonym.
 If he’s explicitly mentioning real people, why doesn’t he refer to himself as Dave Sim?
 Is it in order to convincingly speak in third person, or to separate these sections from his Note from the President?
 It did create some confusion at the time as to whether the opinions expressed in this section were those of this Viktor Davis character, except that Davis refers to himself as the creator of Cerebus and speaks explicitly about it (teasing the reader that Cerebus would end at issue #200 rather than #300 as previously stated).
 Again, this is something that is better read than summarized by a ho-hum writer like me.
 I’d like to be brief, as this section is fairly complicated, though I have very little confidence in whether I can do that without glossing over important details or misrepresenting them.
 If you’d like to know more, I’m much better at talking about this volume than in writing about it.
 Come see me.

 In a nutshell, Davis brings the reader into the book and begins manipulating the reader’s perception through the written word, which foreshadows the events in the following volume, Minds.
 He writes at length on reality and truth, referencing conversations on the subject with Moore and Gaiman.
 Gaiman once remarked that if you don’t believe in a truth, all you can say about it is that it’s at least true to somebody else.
 Davis relates being diagnosed as a borderline schizophrenic in 1979 and goes on to question what makes anyone’s reality objectively real.
-One possible bit of what Dave calls comic metaphysics might be seen here, as that reference is on page 183 of Reads, and a reference to Cerebus #183 is only one page prior to that.
-Maybe a stretch, but still kinda weird.
 Davis then returns to his light and void cosmology/gender assessment, first seen in Church & State.
 He’s updated the Judge’s gender assignation, so now we have the male light and female void.
 The male light enjoys being with the void for a time, but eventually the void wants to be closer, ever closer.
 The void wants merged permanence (essentially, marriage), which leads to reiterating Davis’ position that women are an anti-muse, extinguishing the creative male light with their desire for attention.
 There’s some more practical discussion of human relationships based on Davis’ experience—how he witnesses women react with emotion rather than matching logical statements with likewise rebuttals.
 He says this creates a position from which women can never lose, as there’s no beating emotion in an argument.
 One simply finds oneself going in rhetorical circles.

 As you might imagine, this stuff created quite a stir at the time, the ripples of which are still being felt today.
 A lot of the Cerebus readership dropped off at this point, both because of the text blocks and what was communicated by them.
 Dave continues with these lines of thought today, writing most recently (in the notes for Cerebus Archive Vol. 6) about how the “feminist theology” we live under makes it impossible for males to truly be men any longer.
 They’ve become feminized pets in a world where any statement or belief that doesn’t belong in the feminist theology leads to the ostracizing from society of the male who uttered it (his assessment of what happened to him after this volume).
 Effectively neutered, men are at the mercy of a society which Dave sees as different from the Cirinist takeover of Iest only by a matter of degree.

 The revelation of these views was somewhat unexpected by many.
-Dave created what could be interpreted as compelling, strong female characters (Astoria, Jaka, etc.), but now he would say that this would be misinterpreting them, or perhaps that this may be a correct interpretation, but that those qualities we enjoy about those characters are not actually admirable.
+Dave created what could be interpreted as compelling, strong female characters (Astoria, Jaka, etc.), but now he would say that this would be misinterpreting them, or perhaps that those qualities we enjoy about those characters are not actually admirable.
 I can’t speculate on the catalyst for Dave’s opinions.
 Some people cite his divorce from Deni as a source, some people cite his borderline schizophrenia diagnosis.
-I find the divorce hypothesis to be thin because Dave considers that to have been a marriage of mutual ambition more than any sort of passionate love, so I doubt he was particularly raw about it.
-The schizophrenia would have to be damn borderline indeed, because by most accounts Dave very generally doesn’t seem to have any problem with perceiving reality, either on video on in writing.
+I find the divorce hypothesis to be thin because Dave considers that to have been a marriage of mutual ambition more than any sort of passionate love, so I doubt he felt particularly raw about it.
+The schizophrenia would have to be damn borderline indeed, because by most accounts Dave very generally doesn’t seem to have any problem with perceiving reality, either in person, on video, or in writing.
 I’d be very interested to have spoken to him on the subject during his High Society or Church & State days to see whether his views were markedly different or if he just mostly kept them to himself.
-To me, Dave’s writing on the subject (aside from the cosmology stuff) comes off a lot more just like an eloquent MRA, and those are people that I don’t think (generally, of course) have any sort of mental imbalance.
+To me, Dave’s writing on the subject (aside from the cosmology stuff) comes off a lot more just like an eloquent MRA, and those are people that I don’t think (generally, of course) have a clinical imbalance.
 I’m not a sociologist or a psychologist, so I’ll decline to comment on that further, but those two arguments just don’t ring true to me.